Women photographers: 21st century

 Contemporary women photographers continue to break ground in the field of photography.
 Annie Leibovitz captures arresting, usually posed, images of the famous and the unknown, publishing photographs for the covers of Vanity Fair, Vogue, and Rolling Stone, representing a broad survey of American popular culture.

 Cindy Sherman's work turns still photography into performance art to explore traditional and pop-cultural myths of femininity.
 Her work implicitly examines issues of identity and stereotype, representation and reality, the function of mass media, and the nature of portraiture.

 The contemporary works of women photographers are numerous.
-Women only photography exhibits are controversial yet essential to highlight the imbalance of male domination in the field throughout the history of photography, and are becoming increasingly more common.
+Women-only photography exhibits are controversial yet are argued to be essential to highlight the imbalance of male domination in the field throughout the history of photography, and are becoming increasingly more common.

 Some contemporary women photographers of note who were born in the 1950s and early 1960s include: Rineke Dijkstra, Nan Goldin, Jitka Hanzlová, An-My Lê, Vera Lutter, Sally Mann, Bettina Rheims, Ellen von Unwerth, JoAnn Verburg and Carrie Mae Weems.
 Younger contemporary photographers (born in the early 1970s) include Lynsey Addario, Rinko Kawauchi, Hellen van Meene, Zanele Muholi, Viviane Sassen and Shirana Shahbazi.
-Some recent contemporary photographers include Petra Collins, Juno Calypso, Delphine Fawundu, Shirin Neshat, Sophie Calle, Laura Aguilar and Genevieve Cadieux.
-They are just some of the female photographers working in contemporary photography.
+Some recent contemporary photographers include Petra Collins, Juno Calypso, Ilana Panich-Linsman, Delphine Fawundu, Shirin Neshat, Sophie Calle, Laura Aguilar and Genevieve Cadieux.

+Women photographers from Africa

+Women photographers from Africa have been creating photographs that work to define the "African identity".
+Their photographic works often display social commentary, cultural practices, and contains themes of identity, representation, diversity, tradition, spirituality, social justice, rebirth, healing, beauty, labor, and empowerment.
+Some East African women photographers have reimagined history through juxtaposing imagery of colonialism alongside modern images.
+The organization African Women in Photography (AWiP) was founded in 2020 to create more opportunities for African female and non-binary photographers, working in both documentary and fine art photography.
+Examples of this can be found in the works of Felicia Abban, Joana Choumali, Mmekutmfon Essien, Adéọlá Ọlágúnjú, Aïda Muluneh, and Nontsikelelo Veleko.

+Women photographers from the Middle East

+Women photographers from the Middle East have emerged as significant voices in global contemporary art in recent decades, using photography to explore themes such as gender roles, identity, tradition, religion, war, diaspora, and censorship.
+Their work often blends documentary and conceptual forms, challenging both Western perceptions and local cultural taboos.
+Examples of this can be found in the works of Shirin Aliabadi, Boushra Almutawakel, Tasneem Alsultan, Lalla Essaydi, Shadi Ghadirian, Tanya Habjouqa, Rula Halawani, Nermine Hammam, Rania Matar, Shirin Neshat, Newsha Tavakolian and Mahdiyeh Afshar Bakeshloo.